FiveSheepCo/SchafKit/docs/OKDirectory.md

 ### `init(url:createIfNonexistant:)`

-Returns a new `OKDirectory` with the specified url.
+Returns a new `SKDirectory` with the specified url.

 ``` swift
 public convenience init(url: URL, createIfNonexistant: Bool = false)